dscig/rumorstance/README.md

 Please find the detailed codes for each feature:
 ```
 claim:
-- The tested rumors drawn from the unconfirmed list of claims on Snopes.com
+- The tested rumors drawn from the unconfirmed list of claims on Snopes.com, the values are in (1, 2, 3, 4, 5, 6, 7, 8, 9, 10)
-- The values are from 1 to 10.
-The corresponding codes can be found in the table above
+- Each value corresponds to the codes in the table above

 prestance:
 - The degree of the initial view towards a given unproven claim, the values are in (-2, -1, 0, 1, 2), which is a 5-point Likert scale